 Continuous Quality Improvement (CQI) is a process of constructive self-study that encourages the participation of all Noorda-COM students.
-The SCOPE evaluation is an anonymous team-based management strategy that communicates Strengths, Challenges, Opportunities, Plan, Execution to the Curriculum Council.
-Curriculum Council reviews final SCOPE report from the Student Curriculum Council, cross references with objective data and determines a Plan of Action to include responsible parties and deadlines to Execute the plan.
+The SCOPE evaluation is an anonymous team-based management strategy that communicates Strengths, Challenges, Opportunities, Plan, Execution to the Curriculum Committee.
+Curriculum Committee reviews final SCOPE report from the Student Curriculum Committee, cross references with objective data and determines a Plan of Action to include responsible parties and deadlines to Execute the plan.

 The SCOPE evaluation process involves all students as active participants in their educational program.
+Across the continuum, years 1-4.
 It recognizes the limitations both in reaching consensus and in implementing change.
 The evaluation process is an anonymous process.
 All comments made are anonymous and are not associated with an IP address or student login data.